defenxor/dsiem/docs/installation.md

     $ docker-compose up
     ```

+> [!TIP]
+> There are 2 extra docker-compose example configurations in `deployments/docker` for slightly more complex environment than the default standalone mode above.
+You can use the `-f` parameter to specify which configuration file to load.

 * Everything should be up and ready for testing in a few minutes.
 Here's things to note about the environment created by `docker-compose`:

     * Dsiem web UI should be accessible from http://localhost:8080/ui, Elasticsearch from http://localhost:9200, and Kibana from http://localhost:5601.